Musk threatens to boot Twitter account impersonators

 If the company were to strip current verified users of blue checks — something that hasn’t happened — that could exacerbate disinformation on the platform during Tuesday’s midterm elections.

-Some Twitter users have already begun migrating from the platform — to alternatives such as Mastodon and Counter Social — following layoffs that began Friday that reportedly affected about half of Twitter’s 7,500-employee workforce.
+Like Griffin, some Twitter users have already begun migrating from the platform — Counter Social is another popular alternative — following layoffs that began Friday that reportedly affected about half of Twitter’s 7,500-employee workforce.
 They fear a breakdown of moderation and verification could create a disinformation free-for-all on what has been the internet’s main conduit for reliable communications from public agencies and other institutions.

 Many companies have paused advertising on the platform out of concern it could become more unruly under Musk.